Symmetric graphs with complete quotients: Introduction

-In Section~\ref{sec-2} we introduce the main families of triples that arise in our classification.
+In Section~\ref{sec-2} we introduce the main families of triples $(\Ga, G, \B)$ that arise in our classification.
 In Section~\ref{sec-3} we indicate how the framework which was introduced in~\cite{GP1}, for the case where $t=1$ and $G(x)^{\G (x)}$ is primitive, can be extended to arbitrary symmetric graphs with $t\ge 1$.
-In particular we show that in any such graph we get a 1-design $\D (B)$ induced on the block $B$, with $G(B)$ acting flag-transitively on $\D (B)$.
+In particular we show that in any such graph we get a 1-design $\D (B)$ induced on the part $B$, with $G(B)$ acting flag-transitively on $\D (B)$.
 This framework is then used in Sections~\ref{sec-4} and~\ref{sec-5} to analyse triples $(\G , G, \B )$ in which $G(B)^B$ is 2-transitive and $\G_\B =K_{b+1}$ is a complete graph.

-In summarising our results we first list in Theorem~\ref{thm-1.1} the ``exceptional'' triples $(\G , G, \B )$ with $v\geq b$ which have $t=1, k<v$ and which arise in Section~\ref{sec-4}.
-The cross-ratio graphs $\CR(q;d,s)$ and $\TCR(q;d,s)$ arising in part~(c) of Theorem~\ref{thm-1.1} (and also in part (b) of Theorem~\ref{thm-1.2}) are defined in Definition~\ref{def-2.1}.
-For these graphs $d\in\GF(q)\setminus\{0,1\}$, and $s$ divides $s(d)$, where the subfield of $\GF(q)$ generated by $d$ has order $p^{s(d)}$ (with $p$ the prime dividing $q$).
-The relevant groups $G$ for these graphs are subgroups of $\PGaL(2,q)$ which are $3$-transitive on $\GF(q)\cup\{\infty\}$.
-Our statement uses also the parameter $r$ defined in equation~(\ref{eq-1}) above.
-We denote by $c\cdot \Del$ the graph consisting of $c$ disjoint copies of a given graph $\Del$; the other examples mentioned are introduced in Section~\ref{sec-2}.
+We treat separately the cases $t=1$ (Section~\ref{sec-4}) and $t\ge 2$ (Section~\ref{sec-5}).